 *Changes made in the new Freestyle program are a bit controversial, which we discuss in the reasons for negative Weight Watchers reviews below.

-3 WW Plan Choices: Online Plus, Meetings, or Personal Coaching:
+3 WW Plan Choices: Online Plus, Meetings (Studio), or Personal Coaching

-- Meetings: Adding meetings to OnlinePlus will cost more, but significantly increases your potential success rate.
+- WW Studio (formerly “Meetings”): Choosing WW Studio will cost more, but significantly increases your potential success rate.
 Attending meetings adds the powerful component of personal support, motivation, and accountability. *More: How do WW meetings work?

-- Coaching: If you like the idea of meetings, but it doesn’t work with your schedule, consider adding personal coaching.
-You have all the features and tools of OnlinePlus and the phone and text support from a personal coach of your choice.
+- WW Coaching: If you like the idea of meetings, but it doesn’t work with your schedule, consider adding personal coaching.
+You have all the features and tools of WW Digital and the phone and text support from a personal coach of your choice.
 Your Coach will create an action plan that works with your lifestyle and personality

 Really, which plan you choose is a personal preference.
 Although studies suggest that adding meetings increases the success rate, you shouldn’t feel that meetings are required, especially if they don’t fit into your busy schedule!

-How Much Weight Can You Lose on Weight Watchers?
+How Much Weight Can You Lose on WW?

 The goal of WW is to lose weight at a sustainable pace of about 2 pounds per week or 6-8 pounds per month.
 Depending on your starting weight you could lose more in your first month as your body reacts to your healthier food choices and fewer bad carbs.

 Let’s look at how WW rates compared to other diets.
-Here’s how a panel of weight loss experts rated Weight Watchers in several key categories: (2018 U.S. News)
+Here’s how a panel of weight loss experts rated WW in several key categories: (2018 U.S. News)